pantheon-systems/documentation/source/docs/articles/local/starting-with-git.md

 ### Step 1: Go to Your Site Dashboard

-Log into Pantheon and load the dashboard page for the site you want to work on.
+Log into Pantheon and load the Dashboard page for the site you want to work on.

 ### Step 2: Copy the Git Clone Command